-Anvil is often asked to explain search engine marketing (SEM) strategies, tactics and benefits.
-The following frequently asked search engine marketing questions are a compilation of years of experience.
+What is search engine marketing (SEM)?
+Anvil is often asked to explain SEM strategies, tactics, and benefits.
+The answers we’ve provided to the following frequently asked search engine marketing questions represent the culmination of our years of experience.

 - What is search engine marketing?